National Association of Social Workers (NASW) Credentials

 • Benefits: Identification and recognition for the unique skills and abilities of social workers in hospice and palliative care, recognition by peers and employers

-• CSW-G; 30 contact hours for CSW-G of continuing education on bio-psychosocial issues, interventions, or dynamics of working with the aging, their families and caregivers.
+• CSW-G: Thirty (30) contact hours of post-degree continuing professional education on bio-psychosocial issues, interventions, or the dynamics of working with older adults and their families/caregivers (completed within the 2 years immediately preceding application).

 • Field Requirement:

-• Additional Requirements: Adherence to the NASW Code of Ethics and Standards for Continuing Professional Education and
+• Additional Requirements: Agreement to adhere to the NASW Code of Ethics, the NASW Standards for Social Work Services in Long-Term Care Facilities, and the NASW Standards for Continuing Professional Education.

 • Fees: $165 for NASW members; $450 for non-members